Skip to main content

-8 things to know about the University Libraries
+8 things to know about the University Libraries this spring

-1. Library spaces across campus
+1. Library study spaces across campus

-We have 5 libraries on campus—Norlin Library, Business Library, Earth Sciences & Map Library, Engineering, Math & Physics Library (currently being renovated and set to open this fall) and Music Library—and each one is furnished with service desks to check out items and answer questions, study spaces and subject-specific collections.
-Take our study space quiz to find out which one has the study area most suited to you.
+We have five libraries on campus—Norlin LibraryBusiness LibraryEarth Sciences & Map LibraryMusic Library and the Engineering, Math & Physics Librarynewly renovated and set to reopen on Jan.
+8. Each library is furnished with service desks to check out items and answer questions, study spaces and subject-specific collections.

 3. Course textbooks for check out